Point-to-set Principle and Constructive Dimension Faithfulness: Introduction

-The Point-to-Set principle introduced by J.Lutz and N.Lutz\cite{Lutz2018} relates the Hausdorff dimension of a set of $n$-dimensional reals with the constructive dimensions of points in the set, relative to a minimizing oracle.
+To study this question, we use a $\Phi$-dimensional analogue of the point-to-set principle.
+The point-to-set principle introduced by J. Lutz and N. Lutz \cite{Lutz2018} relates the Hausdorff dimension of a set of $n$-dimensional reals with the constructive dimensions of points in the set, relative to a minimizing oracle.
 This theorem has been instrumental in answering open questions in classical fractal geometry using the theory of computing (See \cite{Lutz2020}, \cite{LutzStull18}, \cite{LutzStull20}, \cite{NeilLutz21}, \cite{Lutz2018}).
 Mayordomo, Lutz, and Lutz \cite{Lutz2022} extend this work to arbitrary separable metric spaces.